-In the spring of 2009, the St. Cecelia Catholic School Advisory Commission received a very prestigious award in Anaheim, CA from the FCC.
-They were chosen as one of nine school boards in the United States to receive The Outstanding Board Award for 2009 for the SCS Strategic Plan and their efforts to keep SCS innovative and compliant with best practices.
+In spring of 2009, The St. Cecelia Catholic School Advisory Commission received a very prestigious award in Anaheim CA from the FCC.
+We were chosen as one of nine school boards in the United States to receive The Outstanding Board Award for 2009 for our strategic plan and efforts to keep SCS innovative and compliant with best practices.
 In 2009-2010, the St. Cecelia Alumni Association came to fruition.
-A dinner dance reception was held to welcome all St. Cecelia Alumni.
-An alumni database was created and a Facebook account was opened to communicate with all former and present.
-In the fall of 2009, the first 5K Gallop took place as an Alumni fundraiser event supporting St. Cecelia Catholic School's operating costs and tuition assistance.
-Strategic planning called for an intense branding campaign.
-A school crest and school website were designed, school colors of red, white, and powder blue were chosen, and new student uniforms displayed the crest and colors.
-During the summer of 2009, the first full day/eight-week, summer camp was launched and well-received.
-The summer camp provided fun-filled days with a Christian environment.
-The school year also saw a dramatic rise in the St. Cecelia Catholic School students' opportunities for involvement in music and drama.
-A robed choir began singing at all-school masses and a drama club began producing two major productions.
-A program of enrichment was begun for students who meet gifted qualifications in the State of Florida and SCS gifted criteria.
-St. Cecelia Catholic School students continued their effort to be a "green" school and stewards of the gifts God has given us.
+In the spring of 2009, a dinner dance reception welcomed all St. Cecelia Alumni.
+A data base was begun and a Facebook account opened.
+In the fall of 2009 our first 5K Gallop occurred as an Alumni fundraiser supporting St. Cecelia Catholic School operating costs and tuition assistance.
+One of the on-going results of the Strategic Plan has been an intense branding campaign.
+A school crest has been designed, as well as a new web-site.
+School colors are red, white and powder blue.
+New student uniforms will display our crest and colors.
+During the summer of 2009, our first full day/ eight week, summer camp was launched.
+It was well-received.
+The summer camp offers our children fun-filled days with a Christian environment.
+During the 2009-2010, school year the St. Cecelia Catholic School students' opportunity to be involved in music and drama grew dramatically.
+A robed choir which sings at all-school masses and a drama club which produced two major productions occurred.
+This year also introduced a program of enrichment for the gifted students who meet State of Florida and St. Cecelia School criteria.
+St. Cecelia Catholic School students continue their effort to be a "green" school and stewards of the gifts God has given us.

-The year 2010-2011 was a momentous year for St. Cecelia Catholic School as we were awarded the prestigious National Blue Ribbon Award as a School of Excellence.
-SCS was one of seven public and private schools in Florida and one of 50 private schools nationwide to receive this recognition.
+The year 2010-2011 was a momentous year for St. Cecelia Catholic School.
+In the fall St. Cecelia Catholic School won the prestigious National Blue Ribbon Award as a School of Excellence.
+St. Cecelia Catholic School was one of seven public and private schools in Florida and one of 50 private schools nationwide.
 The principal and a teacher representative traveled to Washington D.C. to be recognized by the US Department of Education.
-This award recognized St. Cecelia as a School of Excellence and its commitment to ensuring students learn and succeed.
+This award recognizes St. Cecelia as a School of Excellence and its commitment to ensuring students learn and succeed.
 Additionally, St. Cecelia Catholic School's Principal was awarded the Diocesan Distinguished Principal of the Year Award by the National Catholic Education Association.
-The faculty and staff continue their dedication to providing their students and school community with the best educational experience.
+The faculty and staff of St. Cecelia Catholic School are dedicated to providing their students and school community with the best educational experience.
 In July of 2011 St. Cecelia became an International Baccalaureate Candidate School for the Middle Years Programme (IB MYP).
-The blending of St. Cecelia Catholic School's mission and the IB philosophy ensures our students' preparedness to be faith-filled, knowledgeable citizens in the world community.
-As a response to a school-wide survey, a full day three-year-old program was opened to complement the existing PreK-4/VPK program.
+The blending of our St. Cecelia Catholic School's mission and the IB philosophy will ensure our students preparedness to be faith-filled, knowledgeable citizens in the world community.
+As a response to a school-wide survey St. Cecelia Catholic School opened a full day three year-old program to complement our existing PreK-4 VPK program.

 In 2011-2012, a number of major projects were completed.
-Green space next to the blacktop was created with trees, flowering plants, benches, and statuary.
-More bathrooms were remodeled and several covered walkways were erected.
-IB training for middle school teachers continued as teachers collaborated on unit plans.
+Green space next to the blacktop was created complete with trees, flowering plants, benches, and statuary.
+Most of the bathrooms were remodeled and covered walkways were erected.
+IB training for middle school teachers continued; teachers collaborated on unit plans.
+Common Core was introduced and meetings were held to obtain a greater understanding of the new standards and benchmarks.
 Many long hours of collaboration, curriculum mapping, participation in character building activities and research were rewarded with a very favorable recommendation for FCC Accreditation.